 Your lymphatic system fights infections, removes waste, and keeps your body fluids balanced — but when it malfunctions, you could retain fluid and develop lymphedema.
-The leading lymphatic system experts at Vascular Surgery Associates, LLC, with offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Maryland, and Newark, DE can diagnose lymphedema and treat your symptoms.
+The leading lymphatic system experts at Vascular Surgery Associates, LLC, with offices in Bel Air, Baltimore, Towson, Westminster, Elkton, Frederick, Ellicott City, Hampstead, Abingdon, Columbia, Lutherville, Severna Park, MD, Wilmington, and Newark, DE can diagnose lymphedema and treat your symptoms.
 If you have leg swelling or other lymphedema symptoms, book your appointment online or call the office in your area for help today.

 Lymphedema is a condition that happens when your lymph fluid builds up in one area rather than circulating throughout your body as usual.
 Lymphedema often occurs in the legs or arms, so the most common indicator of this condition is leg swelling.